 If you don’t own your home, you should also talk to your landlord about getting a new puppy.
 It can be heartbreaking to bring home a new puppy only to find out that pets are not allowed.

 Remember too that puppies don’t stay puppies forever.
 Depending on the breed you pick, your small friend could grow into a big adult dog.
 Make sure you have the space to accommodate a growing dog.
-Outdoor space, whether it's a backyard or nearby park, is important for your four-legged friend to enjoy the fresh air and get lots of exercise.
+Whether it's a backyard or nearby park, outdoor space is important for your four-legged friend to enjoy the fresh air and get lots of exercise.

 You also need to be committed to keeping your puppy healthy over the long term.
 This means getting your puppy routine preventive care, such as yearly exams, vaccines, and annual heartworm testing.
 It can also mean paying for treatment when your puppy suffers from an unexpected injury or illness, which can be costly depending on the situation.